-226 COST ACCOUNTING

-Departmental Recommendations: Reading: Pass a standardized test of reading comprehension at or above the 12th Grade level, ENGL 015, MATH 942
+226 COST ACCOUNTING 4 UNITS CSU, Associate Degree Applicable Prerequisite: None Departmental Recommendations: Reading: Pass a standardized test of reading comprehension at or above

 Instruction in the objectives and procedures of accounting for manufacturing enterprises; job and process costing, accounting for manufacturing overhead, joint-product and by-product costing, cost budgeting, standard costs, and cost reports.
 Emphasis will be on case learning reflecting a user perspective and on developing team learning and decision-making skills.